influxpascal/influxpascal.github.io/_pages/about.md

 I like the idea that Research is a kind of labyrinth built by the researchers themselves !

-Stat Phys from Guy de Maupasant: *« Quand nous voulons nous mêler, nos élans l’un vers l’autre ne font que nous heurter l’un à l’autre »*
+Stat Phys from Guy de Maupassant: *« Quand nous voulons nous mêler, nos élans l’un vers l’autre ne font que nous heurter l’un à l’autre »*

 ***